-|The Lithuanian Film Centre is proud to join the European Film Awards’ patrons.
+|The Lithuanian Film Centre is proud to be among the European Film Awards’ patrons.
 Representing our small film community, which has a strong artistic tradition and passion for co-production, we feel that it is essential to contribute to the celebration of European film culture.

 The European Film Awards are a powerful embodiment of creativity and diversity in cinema, which our talented artists and skilled producers will share with the audience through their own stories.
 We look forward to the new discoveries ahead of us.

-|Cyprus’ Ministry of Education and Culture is pleased to be associated with an organisation, having as its central aim to promote Europe’s film culture.
+|Cyprus’ Ministry of Education, Culture, Sports and Youth is pleased to be associated with an organisation, having as its central aim to promote Europe’s film culture.
 I strongly believe that, by supporting the European Film Academy, we support European excellence in cinematographic works, communicate European values, as well as strengthening dialogue between different countries.

 |Film is essential for a democracy.
 Without it, many voices would never be heard, and all kinds of stories never be told.
-Thanks to the EFA, we are given a chance to see the fantastic diversity in Europe and share our realities, creating an understanding across the borders.
-My colleagues and I at the Swedish Film Institute are very proud to be one of the patrons of the EFA and present our Swedish films, just as much as we are looking forward to discover other important stories from all over Europe.
+Thanks to the European Film Academy, we are given a chance to see the fantastic diversity in Europe and share our realities, creating an understanding across the borders.
+My colleagues and I at the Swedish Film Institute are very proud to be one of the patrons of the European Film Academy and present our Swedish films, just as much as we are looking forward to discovering other important stories from all over Europe.